tuomastik/icons/README.md

 ## License

 The icons are licensed under the [Creative Commons Attribution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
 Brand icons are trademarks of their respective owners and should only be used to represent the company or product to which they refer.
 You can use the icons completely free in personal and commercial projects as long as you provide the following attribution: `Icon provided by https://github.com/tuomastik/icons and licensed under CC BY 4.0`.
+It's completely fine to put the attribution in HTML comments if you want to use an icon on a web page.